GitHub0b00/randomness-beacon/local/streaming/README.md

 Current streaming frontend folder: /var/www/web/streaming

 In the case that more than one frontend server is deployed with application load balancer.
-The upload could be done with multiple target servers, or, it is better if the use of Amazon S3 hosting can be explored.
+The upload should be done with multiple target servers.
+Or, it is better if the use of Amazon S3 hosting can be explored.